lmorchard/fireriver/README.md

 * Fireriver will use Live Bookmarks in this folder to build a [River of News][] page, which you can view by clicking the feed icon on the add-on bar.

-* There's a second icon on the add-on bar: It reloads all Live Bookmarks.

 * Fireriver creates new Live Bookmarks whenever it notices new feeds on the pages you visit.